LODSContent/Challenge-V3-Framework/Templates/Sections/NextStepSeries/SEC+3.md

 - Configure Security Settings by Using Microsoft Group Policy [Guided]
 - Identify Non-secure Network Traffic [Guided]
 - Can You Secure Host Settings Through Firewall Settings and Group Policy?
 [Advanced]
-- Run a Network Scan Using Nmap [Guided]
 - Configure IPSec [Guided]
 - Configure a Windows PPTP VPN [Guided]
 - Can You Secure Network Access?
 [Advanced]